benjaminion/upgrading-ethereum-book/src/book.md

  - The stake in proof of stake provides three things: an anti-Sybil mechanism, an accountability mechanism, and an incentive alignment mechanism.
  - The 32&nbsp;ETH stake size is a trade-off between network overhead, number of validators, and time to finality.
- - Combined with the Casper FFG rules, the stakes provide economic finality: a quantifiable measure of the security of the chain.
+ - Combined with the Casper FFG rules, stakes provide economic finality: a quantifiable measure of the security of the chain.

 #### Introduction